-Our dedicated Student Support Team consists of two Student Support Officers.
+Our dedicated Student Support Team consists of six staff members.

 MathClans is a student-led initiative to help new students to settle into the School of Mathematics community.
 New students will be allocated to a Clan on arrival, and will be supported by Clan Leaders.
 Clan Leaders are continuing students, and each Clan has 2-3 Clan Leaders.

 Clan Leaders will:

 - Meet you during your initial induction activities at the start of Semester 1.

 - Organise social and community events for your Clan.